-Revelation chapter 1 actually shows us an example of how we should interpret its symbols.
+Revelation chapter 1 actually gives us an example of how we should interpret its symbols.
 John saw seven golden lampstands and seven stars in Christ’s hand; then Jesus explained it:

 “The seven stars are the angels of the seven churches, and the seven candlesticks which you saw are the seven churches.”
 (1:20)

 This shows us that the symbols of the Revelation, and all other Bible prophecies, have a definite literal meaning.
-So, the book of Revelation is not just allegory with an unknowable meaning, but contains factual information that is encoded with symbols and metaphorical language.
+So, the book of Revelation is not just an allegory with an unknowable meaning, but contains factual information that is encoded with symbols and figurative language.

-We also know from the above verse that God expects us to figure out the meanings of the symbols in Revelation, because he gave us this example of interpreting its symbols.
-The beast has a definite meaning, and the seven heads have a definite meaning that we can learn; also, the Seals and Trumpets.
+Also, because Jesus gave us this example of interpreting the symbols of Revelation, this tells us that God expects us to figure out the meanings of the symbolism.
+The beast has a definite meaning, and the seven heads have a definite meaning that we can learn; as do the Seals and Trumpets.
 Therefore, regardless of what you have been told, God will not turn the oceans into blood; that is symbolism that must be interpreted; in short, it refers to the death of those waters.
-And when Christ returns, he will not have a literal sword sticking out of his mouth!
+And when Christ returns, he will not have a sword sticking out of his mouth!
 The sword represents words of judgment that will bring death to the wicked.

 Rev. 9:14-15 clearly says that four angels bound at the Euphrates River will be released to kill one-third of mankind, so I guess we don’t need to worry about nuclear war destroying the world, because these angels will do the killing, right?
 No!
-It means that World War 3, or perhaps just the nuclear part of it (?), will begin in that region, or by the people that live in that region, which Islam controls.
+It means that World War 3, or perhaps just the part that includes the beast (?), will begin in that region, or by the people that live in that region, which Islam controls.
 As you can already see, there are many details that we cannot know until they begin to happen.

-In order to kill 2.4 billion people in warfare, the beast must be engaged in a massive war with many nations; which means it cannot at the same time be ruler of the whole planet.
-The beast will attempt to conquer as much of the world as it can reach.
+In order to kill 2.4 billion people in warfare, there must be a massive war with many nations; which means the 10-nation beast cannot at the same time be ruler of the whole planet.
 The next Islamic empire will come out of the Abyss for one reason, to spread Islam by force, as it has done many times in history.

 So, the symbols are not merely allegorical, such as referring to the general spread of evil in the world.
-No, specific images have specific meaning.
+No, specific images have specific meanings.

 Theology does not have the answers to Bible prophecy, because the correct interpretation is an interpretation of symbolism.
-Take for example, the 200 million fire breathing horses.
-It has a literal interpretation which Bible commentaries have a difficult time understanding.
+For example, consider the 200 million fire breathing horses.
+They have a literal interpretation which Bible commentaries have a difficult time understanding.
 Some commentaries actually say that there will be 200 million fire-breathing horses (Rev. 9), but it is symbolism that must be interpreted.

 (2) 100% Literal Interpretation?

-Another important point is that even though we should interpret the Bible literally, often it is not 100% literal.
-There is a big problem with Bible prophecy interpretation today, because much of prophecy is being taken at 100% face-value, when it should not.
+Another important point is that even though we should interpret the Bible literally, often a verse is not 100% literal.
+There is a big problem with Bible prophecy interpretation today, because much of it is being taken at 100% face-value, when it should not.

-I use the literal method of interpreting Scripture, which is the only sound method to use when a passage is not figurative, but what Bible scholars do not understand, is that even when a passage should be interpreted literally, it does not mean that every word in the passage is 100% literal at face value.
+I use the literal method of interpreting Scripture, which is the only sound method.
+But what Bible scholars do not understand, is that even when a passage does not contain any symbolism, that does not mean that every word in the passage is 100% literal at face value.
 Problems arise when we take many statements as being 100% literal.